 One of the most widely discussed and appealing aspects about cryptocurrencies is the combination of volatile prices and the fact that they can easily be traded, meaning that money can be made in doing so.
 However, cryptocurrencies can be high risk investments and it is important to have a solid awareness about how to safely invest as well as an understanding of what you are investing in.
 In this segment we will examine the fundamentals of cryptocurrency trading.Read more

 Cryptocurrencies can sometimes get an unfair and inaccurate reputation for being insecure.
 This is not the case at all.
 However, as with anything valuable precautions do need to be taken to keep them safe.
 In this section of the Lisk Academy we will advise on all best practices to follow in order to keep you and your cryptoassets secured.Read more

-One of the most common questions in regard to cryptocurrencies is in regard to where they get their value from.
+One of the most common questions in our industry is in regard to how cryptocurrencies are valued.
 The perception is that somehow they have less value because they cannot be held in physical form, despite the fact that cash is slowly becoming obsolete regardless.
 Or that they are not “backed” by anything despite the fact that fiat currencies are no longer backed by physical commodities either.